Lemon Lavender Shortbread Cookies

 Then add the vanilla extract (Panel #3).

 Add the flour (Panel #4 above) and mix.
-The cookie dough may be very crumbly (Panel #5).
-But wrap it in plastic wrap and knead it gently until it comes together into a disk (Panel #6).
+Shortbread cookie dough may be very crumbly (Panel #5), but wrap it in plastic wrap and knead it gently until it comes together into a disk (Panel #6).

 Shortbread cookies need a quick chill in the fridge to make them easier to roll out on your lightly floured countertop.